Marion Shoard: A Survival Guide to Later Life

 In 2004, Shoard wrote a guidebook for older people and their relatives.
-It was prompted by Shoard's experience struggling to find independent and indepth advice after her own mother fell ill.
+It was prompted by Shoard's experience struggling to find independent and in-depth advice after her own mother fell ill.

 How to Handle Later Life

 In 2017, Shoard published a much-expanded, 1,160-page second book about older people's issues.
 A review in the Evening Standard described it as "unique, essential and considerate", while another in the Psychology of Older People called it "the best collection of sound advice that I have come across".
-The Nursing Times said it was "extremely well written, informative, well thought through" and that "everyone should read this book" while Third Age Matters, the U3A's newsletter, said, "There should be a copy in every library, council office, doctor’s practice, MP’s surgery, Citizens Advice Bureau, Age UK office, if not in every household".
+The Nursing Times said it was "extremely well written, informative, well thought through" and that "everyone should read this book" while Third Age Matters, the University of the Third Age newsletter, said, "There should be a copy in every library, council office, doctor’s practice, MP’s surgery, Citizens Advice Bureau, Age UK office, if not in every household".
 Meanwhile The Methodist Recorder said, “This book will be of great value to middle-aged and elderly individuals as well as to family carers of older relatives.
 Reliable and comprehensive ...
 It should be found in every public library.”